 - Sour cream

-Once the chicken is shredded, I allow it to cool completely before storing it.
-I then transfer it to a glass airtight meal prep container or a freezer-safe bag.
-I can store it in the refrigerator for up to 3 days or freeze it for up to 3 months.
-For even more convenience, I’ll freeze individual portions of the shredded chicken in smaller freezer-safe bags or containers.
-This way, I can easily grab exactly what I need for a quick lunch or simple dinner.
+Once the chicken is shredded, I let it cool completely before storing.
+I usually transfer it to a glass airtight meal prep container or a freezer-safe bag.
+It will keep in the refrigerator for up to 3 days or in the freezer for up to 3 months.

-- Stovetop Method (from thawed or frozen): Transfer the thawed or frozen chicken to a large Dutch oven or sauté pan.
-Heat it over medium heat, breaking it apart with a wooden spoon, until it’s hot and saucy.
+- Stovetop (from thawed or frozen): I transfer the chicken to a large pan or Dutch oven and heat it over medium, breaking it apart with a spoon until it’s hot and saucy.

-- Slow Cooker Method (from frozen): Place the frozen shredded chicken in a Crockpot.
-Set it to “high” and let it heat until it’s piping hot, which usually takes 1-3 hours.
+- Slow Cooker (from frozen): I place the chicken in the slow cooker, set it to high, and heat until piping hot, usually 1-3 hours depending on the amount.

 Frequently Asked Questions